Dental Implant Costs in Liverpool, Formby & Southport

 How long do dental implants last?

-With good care, dental implants can last decades.
+With good care and regular maintenance, dental implants can last for many years and often decades.

 Can food get trapped around implants?